There tend to be two ways that young women are taught to think about sex. I’d argue that neither is correct. They are:

 Because of that, there’s a level of spiritual energy exchanged in sex that is worth acknowledging.
 This isn’t on a protect-your-virtue level.
 It’s on a protect-your-peace one.

-I lost my virginity at 17.
+I started having sex when I was 17.
 This isn’t necessarily important to the rest of this, but it does set the stage for where my experience with this aspect of human relationships starts, so there you go.
 I left high school without ever having had a relationship, emotional or physical, and I thank everything for that, because relationships are confusing enough as is.
 I was not at all equipped to navigate them while navigating the shit show that was my life back then.

 In a past post, I talked about my three solid relationships.
 They occupied some of my time in college and most of my mid-20s.